 2005: Bruce Chen allows four hits in a complete-game, 8-1 victory over the Yankees.
 Miguel Tejada and Sammy Sosa hit back-to-back homers and drive in three runs each.

 2006: The Orioles use five hits and an error to score all their runs in the fifth inning for a come-from-behind 3-2 win over the Angels.
-Erik Bedard goes eight innings for the victory, and Chris Ray gets the save.
+Erik Bedard goes eight innings for the victory.

 1993: Mark McLemore's two-run double caps a three-run sixth inning as the O's beat the Angels, 4-1.